-- Enlarged tonsils or tongue
+- Enlarged tonsils or tongue.

-- Changes in size of the bones supporting the teeth
+- Changes in size of the bones supporting the teeth.

-- Acid reflux
+- Acid reflux.

-- Sinus problems
+- Sinus problems.

-- Deviated septum
+- Deviated septum.

-In many cases an oral appliance can be made to hold the jaw forward and prevent the tongue from restricting your airflow during sleep, preventing loss of oxygen and improving your quality of sleep.
+In these cases, a custom oral appliance can be made to hold the jaw forward and prevent the tongue from restricting your airflow during sleep.
+This prevents loss of oxygen and improves your quality of sleep.